RMJana/los-cocos-thn/README.md

 Modify App-css in other to make it flex.
 Distribute space for Nav, Router-view and Footer, in order to keef Nav in the upper part of the page, Router-View in the middle and Footer immer in the bottom.
 (10min)

+### Implement Navi and WorkInProgressView

+Include all elements of the Nav, add them to the router, build a WorkInProgress Component for all the elements in Nav that don't have a view.
+(80min)